 After 2-4 minutes you will notice that water will begin flowing normally through the espresso machine.
-After an estimation of one cup has flown through the brew head and steam wand, then the vapor lock will be fixed.
+After an estimation of one cup has flown through the brew head and steam wand.
+Then it will fix the vapor lock.
 If nothing happens and up to the sixth minute there is no water flowing, have the machine turned off, wait until the brew head cools after which you will repeat the same process.

-If your espresso machine has the problem of leaking water from the pump then a poor seal on the shaft or the 0-ring can be attributed to this.
+If your espresso machine has the problem of leaking water from the pump.
+Then a poor seal on the shaft or the 0-ring will attribute to this.
 The only solution to this problem is to purchase a new ring that is of the correct diameter to the ring or shaft.
 The instruction manual will give the appropriate size, number or part.
-Before you replace the seal disconnect the machine from power source supply, asses the pump, clean the area after removing the malfunction seal and then add the new seal.
+Before you replace the real disconnect.
+The machine from the power source supply, asses the pump, clean the area after removing the malfunction seal and then add the new seal.

 Disruption to the seal and makes water to start leaking from between the group head and the basket.

-This issue is fixed by simply wiping the rim of the basket after tamping every time you use the machine.
+To fix the issue, simply wipe the rim of the basket after tamping every time you use the machine.

 Loose connection of inlet and outlets also cause leaking of the espresso machine.
-The hex nut which is on the pressure relief valve can cause leaking if it is loosely fixed.
-This is one of the simplest issues to fix because all that you need is to disconnect the machine from power and when it cools down you can easily tighten the loose nut using your fingers.
+The hex nut which found on the pressure relief valve can cause leaking if it is loosely fixed.
+This is one of the simplest issues to fix because all that you need is to disconnect the machine from power.
+And when it cools down you can easily tighten the loose nut using your fingers.

 At other times the espresso has a bitter and a burnt taste.

 You can easily note an occurrence of this because of the very slow delivery.
 Grinding the coffee grounds to be coarser can be a solution to this problem.
-Too fine coffee grounds makes the water to pass slower through them with more resistance absorbing too much from them and at long last, a very unpleasant and a bitter taste is the outcome.
+Too fine coffee grounds makes the water to pass slower through them with more resistance absorbing too much from them and at long last.
+A very unpleasant and a bitter taste is the outcome.
 Over tamping in the basket is another cause of this bitter and unpleasant taste since it also causes excessive resistance.
 You can solve this by using different grades of grinding and different tamping levels.
-If the problem persists, a pilling of residue or coffee grinds in the group head can be attributed to this.
-To fix this problem, unscrew the screws holding the screen which is inside the group head, take out the screen and then clean it under hot water.
+If the problem persists, a pilling of residue or coffee grinds in the group head can attribute to this.
+To fix this problem.
+Unscrew the screws holding the screen which is inside the group head.
+Take out the screen and then clean it under hot water.

 Magnetic floater which sits in the tank has got stuck in place instead of floating in its normal position on the water top.

-To fix this issue, make sure that the espresso machine is disconnected from the power source then take out the magnet from the tank and clean it thoroughly after which you will return it back to the tank.
+To fix this issue.
+Make sure that the espresso machine disconnected from the power source.
+Then take out the magnet from the tank.
+And clean it thoroughly after which you will return it back to the tank.
 Another cause of this problem is the accumulation of coffee grounds and limescale around the tank edges.
 Through cleaning of a tank is the suitable way of fixing this problem.

-An espresso machine can experience a lot of issues and the best thing to do is to repair them before they become more complicated and give rise to other issues which at long last may make the machine be rendered useless and nonfunctional.
+An espresso machine can experience a lot of issues.
+The best thing to do is to repair them before they become more complicated.
+Give rise to other issues make the machine be rendered useless and nonfunctional.